 Opt for a private party

 If this sounds like a lot to handle, you can also check out the private Times Square New Year’s Eve parties that offer the same iconic views without need to worry about bathroom breaks, lack of champagne or freezing temperatures.
-At the Knick, we’re inviting revelers to celebrate with a rooftop partyoverlooking all the action in Times Square below.
+At the Knick, we’re inviting revelers to celebrate with a guest-only rooftop partyoverlooking all the action in Times Square below.
 Guests can ring in 2017 from their perch 150 feet beneath the crystal ball.